 How popular is the baby name Isobel in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Isobel and check out all the blog posts that mention the name Isobel.
+Plus, check out all the blog posts that mention the name Isobel.

 Here are the most distinctively Canadian first names by decade, according to Canadian website The 10 and 3:

 - 1980s: Chantelle and Darcy

 - 1940s: Heather and Lorne

 Did you know that Canada’s love of “Lorne” comes from the Marquess of Lorne, the British nobleman who served as Governor General of Canada from 1878 to 1883?
 To see more explanations, and also more names per decade, check out the source article.

 The name I’m most curious about is Josée from the 1970s.
 It had a “Canadian factor” of 634.6 — larger than any other name in the study — but also had no explanation, and I can’t figure out the influence.
 Does anyone have a guess?